timholy/ProgressMeter.jl/README.md

 end
 ```

-In the above example `showvalues` keyword is evaluated in each iteration, regardless
-if the progress will be reprinted or not.
-For avoiding that and prevent overhead a
-zero-argument function can be passed that returns the `showvalues` object.
+In the above example, the data passed to `showvalues` is evaluated even if the progress bar is not updated.
+To avoid this unnecessary computation and reduce the overhead you can alternatively pass a zero-argument function as a callback to the `showvalues` keyword.

 ```julia
 x,n = 1,10